Department of Health and Human Performance

 PH 3370.
 Epidemiology.

-This course introduces students to epidemiological concepts including determinants of health and patterns of disease in populations, population health descriptive techniques, use of health indicators and secondary data sources.
-Students will focus on epidemiology in community health assessment and program evaluation, and development of public health strategies and policy.
+This course introduces students to core epidemiological concepts used to study the distribution and determinants of health and disease in populations.
+Topics include patterns of disease occurrence, population health descriptive techniques, the use of health indicators, the utility of secondary data sources, and disease reporting.
+Through applied learning activities, students examine measures used to assess epidemiologic risk and apply foundational methods to interpret data related to population health trends.
+Emphasis is placed on understanding how epidemiologic information informs public health practice, decision-making, and disease prevention efforts.
 Prerequisite: MATH 1312 or MATH 1315 or MATH 1317 or MATH 1319 or MATH 1329 or MATH 2321 or MATH 2417 or MATH 2471 or HON 2302A or HON 2302B and with a grade of "D" or better.

 PH 3374.
 Global Health.